Pug Health & Wellbeing

 Seizures.

-Unfortunately, something that a significant amount of pug owners may experience.
+Unfortunately, seizures are something that a significant amount of pug owners may experience.
 There are many reasons why pugs are especially susceptible to this, please read Helen’s feature:

 Seizures in Pugs | The Pug Dog Welfare & Rescue Association (pugwelfare-rescue.org.uk)